-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
+PLGL101C

-PLGL106C: Introduction to Legal Studies
+PLGL106C : Introduction to Legal Studies

 Covers in detail the legal systems of the U.S. in both the federal courts and the N.H. state courts.
 Students will be introduced to an overview of substantive and procedural law, legal research, and interviewing and investigative skills.
 Ethical rules and regulations governing lawyers and paralegals will also be covered.